-Any small shoaling fish which are not brightly colored would make great tank mates for male Bettas, here is a list of fish which meet these criteria:
+Any small shoaling fish which are not brightly colored would make great tank mates for male Bettas, here is a list of fish that meet these criteria:

-Fish which occupy a separate area to Bettas are also an excellent choice – these bottom dwellers would be perfect as they will not invade the Betta’s territory:
+Fish that occupy a separate area to Bettas are also an excellent choice – these bottom dwellers would be perfect as they will not invade the Betta’s territory:

 Adding plants to the aquarium will increase the habitat’s complexity which has been proven to reduce aggression.
-Plants will also provide shelter for the other species as well as obstructing the Betta’s field of view for certain areas of the tank.
+Plants will also provide shelter for the other species as well as obstruct the betta’s field of view for certain areas of the tank.

 Betta Sorority Tank Mates

-A Betta sorority is a tank which contains at least 5 female Betta fish.
-It is also known as a Betta harem.
+A betta sorority is a tank that contains at least five female betta fish.
+It is also known as a betta harem.